simon-anthony/sqldev_krb/README.md

     </kbd>
 </p>

-Exceuting will generate a basic configuration for the user:
+Exceuting will generate a basic configuration for the user (it is assumed in this example that we have set `SQLDEV_HOME`):

-The first step is to generate the files required for configuration.
-This is done with **krb_conf**:

 <p align="center" spacing="10">
     <kbd>